sfbrigade/incident-reporting/README.md

 - run 'python -m SimpleHTTPServer'
 - go to a browser and type in localhost:"PORT_NUMBER"

-## Creating your own test site
+## Creating Your Own Test Site
-If you make any changes and you want your pull request approved you must make a test page, so that the group can test your new functionality.
+If you want your pull request apporoved, please make a test page so that the group can test your new functionality.
 You may use any hosting services as your own server, Heroku, or AWS.
 We prefer using [Github Pages](https://www.pages.github.io).
-Although it's convinient, github pages will only display when you have your files in a repo named username.github.io and all your files are in the master branch.
+Although it's convinient, github pages will only display when you have your files in a repo named username.github.io and all of your files are in the master branch.
 This gets a bit tricky.

 Follow these directions in order to create test site:
 - Make a new repo in your github called username.github.io (with username being your git login name)
 - Clone this repo anywhere on your computer: `git clone https://github.com/username/username.github.io.git`